 The purpose of this training is to equip participants with the skills necessary to design advanced development and project structures in C#.
 During the course, students will become familiar with MSDN resources and tools that support the development process, such as Microsoft Visual Studio and ReSharper.
 This training is designed to enhance technical capabilities for government professionals, ensuring they are well-equipped to meet the complex demands of public sector workflows and governance.

-This instructor-led, live training in Mississippi (online or onsite) is aimed at intermediate-level PHP developers who wish to apply design patterns effectively in their projects for government.
+This instructor-led, live training in Mississippi (online or onsite) is aimed at intermediate-level PHP developers who wish to effectively apply design patterns in their projects for government.

 By the end of this training, participants will be able to:

-Understand the purpose and benefits of design patterns for government.
+- Understand the purpose and benefits of design patterns.

-Identify and implement appropriate design patterns for common scenarios.
+- Identify and implement appropriate design patterns for common scenarios.

-Structure PHP applications using industry-recognized best practices.
+- Structure PHP applications using industry-recognized best practices.

-Integrate patterns into modern frameworks such as Symfony or Zend for government use.
+- Integrate patterns into modern frameworks such as Symfony or Zend.

 Kubernetes is an open-source platform designed for automating all development stages of containerized applications.
-Design patterns provide iterable solutions to common software development challenges relevant to software design.
+Design patterns provide iterable solutions to common software development challenges specific to software design.
 Kubernetes extensions are used to configure and support Kubernetes clusters.
-By leveraging Kubernetes design patterns and extensions, users can implement CI/CD practices while ensuring the scalability and flexibility of software applications.
+By leveraging Kubernetes design patterns and extensions, users can implement CI/CD practices while ensuring the scalability and flexibility of their software applications.

-This instructor-led, live training (online or onsite) is aimed at developers and DevOps engineers who wish to utilize Kubernetes design patterns and extensions to develop enterprise applications on Kubernetes clusters for government use.
+This instructor-led, live training (online or onsite) is aimed at developers and DevOps engineers who wish to utilize Kubernetes design patterns and extensions to create enterprise applications on Kubernetes clusters for government use.

 By the end of this training, participants will be able to: